kstenerud/concise-text-encoding/cte-specification.md

 #### Base-16 Exponential Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
 The exponential portion itself is a base-10 number representing the power-of-2 to multiply the significand by.
-Values must be normalized.
+Values should be normalized unless the source ieee754 value being represented is subnormal.

-* `1.3dep42` = 1.3de (base 16) x 2 ^ 42
+* `a.3fb8p42` = a.3fb8 x 2 ^ 42

 Base-16 notation should only be used to support legacy systems that can't handle decimal rounded values.
 Decimal floating point values tend to be smaller, and also avoid the false precision of binary floating point values.
 [More info](https://github.com/kstenerud/compact-float/blob/master/compact-float-specification.md#how-much-precision-do-you-need)